Tai Chi For Psoriasis

-The onset of psoriatic arthritis most often occurs when a person is in their forties of fifties, and males and females can both be equally affected.
+This type of arthritis usually starts in a person’s forties or fifties, and it can affect both men and women in the same way.
 Both the psoriasis and the arthritis often appear separately.
 In fact, the skin disease precedes the arthritis in nearly 80% of patients.
 However, the arthritis may precede the psoriasis in up to 15% of patients.
-It can be very difficult to diagnose psoriatic arthritis, because both arthritis and psoriasis may occur in a patient but may manifest many years apart.
+It can be very difficult to diagnose psoriatic arthritis, because both arthritis and psoriasis may occur in a patient but manifest many years apart.

-Psoriatic arthritis is a particular form of arthritis sometimes associated with other auto-immune diseases, such as ankylosing spondylitis, reactive arthritis (Reiter’s syndrome), and arthritis associated with inflammatory bowel disease (IBD) such as Crohn’s disease and ulcerative colitis.
-All of these autoimmune conditions can cause inflammation in the spine and other joints, and the eyes, skin, mouth, and various organs.
+Psoriatic arthritis is a particular form of arthritis sometimes associated with other auto-immune diseases, such as ankylosing spondylitis, reactive arthritis (Reiter’s syndrome), and arthritis associated with inflammatory bowel disease (IBD), such as Crohn’s disease and ulcerative colitis.
+All of these auto-immune conditions can cause inflammation in the spine and other joints, as well as the eyes, skin, mouth, and various organs.

 The interesting point with auto-immune conditions is that there are “no known causes” as far as conventional medicine is concerned, and the cause of psoriatic arthritis is currently unknown.
 A combination of genetic, immune, and environmental factors are likely involved.
-There is a gene involved, and the HLA-B27 gene is found in over half of those who have arthritis of the spine, and recently a blood-test has become available to quickly test for this marker.
+There is a gene involved, and the HLA-B27 gene is found in more than half of those with spine arthritis, and a blood test for this marker has recently become available.
 With ankylosing spondylitis, HLA-B17 is also apparent.

 Some experts believe that there are infectious agents responsible for auto-immune conditions such as psoriatic arthritis, because certain changes in the immune system may be important in the development of psoriatic arthritis.
 For example, a reduction in the number of immune cells called helper T cells in people with AIDS may play a role in the development and progression of psoriasis and psoriatic arthritis in these patients.